Medigap: Costs

 Costs for Medicare Supplement insurance vary widely.
 The 2020 Medigap Price Index found that someone turning 65 could pay more than three times more for virtually identical coverage.
-Among the top-10 metro areas, the lowest cost for a male age 65 was $109-per-month available in Dallas.
-The highest cost was $509-per-month in Philadelphia.
+Among the top-10 metro areas, the lowest cost for a male age 65 was $109-per-month available in Dallas, Texas.
+The highest cost was $509-per-month in Philadelphia, Pennsylvania.